fmount/openstack-ceph-collection/cephadm_deploy/standalone/README.md

 Options:
-d     Device path that is used to build OSD(s). i     IP address where the mon(s)/mgr(s) daemons are deployed. p     Pool list that are created (this option can be passed in the form pool:application) s     Services/Daemons that are added to the cluster.
+d     Device path that is used to build OSD(s). i     IP address where the mon(s)/mgr(s) daemons are deployed. p     Pool that is created (this option can be passed in the form pool:application multiple times) k     Key that is created (this option can be passed multiple times) s     Services/Daemons that are added to the cluster. t     Tear down the previously deployed Ceph cluster.
 ~~~

 Examples